 An Viet Dung, who built this office to give his clients a sense of his work, is one of Vietnam’s most promising young architects, evidenced by his 2018 VAC Library in Hanoi.
 VAC Library is a timber climbing frame with leafy concrete planters that sits next to a koi carp pond and some chicken coops.
 It houses several sheltered nooks with books that can be plucked and read at any moment during playtime, encouraging children to climb, learn and connect with animals and plants all at the same time.

-I’ve been reporting on Vietnam’s biophilic design – design that connects humans with nature – for almost two years.
+I’ve been reporting on Vietnam’s biophilic design – a design that connects humans with nature – for almost two years.
 After covering tens of projects from a handful of prominent designers, nothing has captured my attention quite like An’s thoughtful approach to architecture.

 “I don’t just want to be an architect; I want to be an environmental conservationist,” says Dung, who was born to farmers in 1986 in rural Ninh Binh, a province of karsts, rivers and rice paddies.
 His work shows evidence of his agrarian upbringing.
 “I want to build small-scale agriculture into my architecture,” he tells me in between sips of green tea.